Taking Control of Your Post-Pandemic Career

 Ann Wiley, John Garison, Christina Mayr, and Jamye Sagan will lead an open discussion of what people are most concerned about now and where they see us going in the future in tech comm.
 Questions we will answer, and invite everyone present to answer too, include:

-- What do you see the greatest challenges technical communicators have today?
+- What do you see as the greatest challenges technical communicators have today?

 - What do you see as the greatest opportunities technical communicators have today?